 For the Kilimanjaro trek

-✔️ 2 Nights Accommodation (double occupancy) in Arusha, 6 nights camping on Kilimanjaro
+✔️ 9 nights accommodation: 3 Nights Accommodation (double occupancy) in Arusha, 6 nights camping on Kilimanjaro

 ✔️ Full Board throughout the trip: Breakfasts, Lunches, Dinners, daily snacks while climbing.

-✔️ Minimum 3l of water while trekking plus more at camp, tea, coffee
+✔️ Minimum 3l of water daily while trekking plus more at camp, tea, coffee

-✔️ Camping equipment: Spacious Sleeping tents for two persons, Sleeping mat (2-inch foam), Pillow, Walk-in dining tent and table, Backed chairs, Wash basins with hot water each morning and evening, Private portable toilet with toilet paper
+✔️ Premium camping equipment: Spacious Sleeping tents for two persons, Sleeping mat (2-inch foam), Pillow, Walk-in dining tent and table, Backed chairs, Wash basins with hot water each morning and evening, Private portable toilet with toilet paper

 ✔️ Kilimanjaro Park Fees (camping/hut, rescue, conservation and taxes) – $1,034 per person